 This is largely an under-the-radar perk, but can be a huge money saver for American Express cardholders, especially if you're a service member who wants to enjoy the lucrative luxury perks that accompany The Platinum Card® from American Express, or the everyday practicality of the American Express® Gold Card, which might be a more suitable option for some credit card users during the current COVID-19 pandemic.
-As an added bonus, the spouses of military personnel are also eligible for the annual-fee waiver.
+As an added bonus, spouses of military personnel are also eligible for the annual-fee waiver.

 Before you start crunching numbers only related to your annual fee savings, know this: The Servicemembers Civil Rights Act (SCRA) offers protections to active duty military personnel and their spouses when it comes to a number of financial situation and loan terms and those terms apply regardless of credit card issuer.
 Amex takes it a step further, however, with the annual-fee waiver.
 More on the SRCA below, but first, let's look at some of the top Amex cards military personnel should consider in light of this annual-fee waiver perk.

 American Express cards for military personnel

 So, now that you know you can get your American Express annual fee waived as an active service member or spouse of a service member, what are some American Express cards to check out?
 Here are some of our favorites: